George-Gou/George-Gou/README.md

-- ## 👋 Hi, I’m Gravpher, also called George-Gou
+- ## 👋 你好呀！ I’m Gravpher, also called George-Gou

 - 🎓 I come from Chinese academy of sciences，major in geophysics and geodesy